FilipElznic/CV_gen/README.md

 1. **Sign up** for a new account or **log in** to existing account
 2. Navigate to **"Create CV"** from the dashboard
-3. Fill in your personal information, experience, education, and skills
+3. Fill in your personal information, experience, education...
-4. Choose from available templates and customize colors
+4. Choose from available templates
 5. Preview your CV in real-time
 6. Save and optionally make it public for sharing